 So as we can clearly see, stars were captured on camera from the Moon.
 It just required a long exposure and a steady, tripod-mounted camera aimed upward from a dark location—not one strapped to the chest of an astronaut’s space suit aimed toward the bright surface of the Moon.

 And why ultraviolet photography?
 Simple: it had scientific value.
 The Earth’s atmosphere blocks much of the UV light that comes in from distant stars; having an observatory on the Moon, even for a brief few days, was worth it for astronomers—especially in the days before orbiting space telescopes like Hubble.

 Besides stars—which show up in some of the UV photos as streaks because of the exposure times—the Far Ultraviolet Camera also captured some very cool pictures of Earth with its atmosphere illuminated by airglow as well as rings of aurorae visible around the polar regions.

 “The most immediately obvious and spectacular results were really for the Earth observations, because this was the first time that the Earth had been photographed from a distance in ultraviolet light, so that you could see the full extent of the hydrogen atmosphere, the polar auroris and what we call the tropical airglow belt.”

 — Dr. George Carruthers

-So basically this is yet another nail in the already nail-filled coffin lid for Apollo “hoaxers.”
+So basically this is yet another nail in the already nail-bristled coffin lid for Apollo hoaxers.
 No stars in Apollo pictures?
-Nonsense.
-Dr. Carruthers’ golden camera captured plenty.
+Au contraire: Dr. Carruthers’ golden camera captured plenty.